zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

 Of course, we must address the elephant in the room, \\(\mathrm{erfc}\\).
 Since it is [related](https://www.johndcook.com/erf_and_normal_cdf.pdf) to the [normal distribution](https://en.wikipedia.org/wiki/Normal_distribution), it has numerous applications, and, as a result, dozens of existing approximations.
 Unfortunately, most of them are not particularly accurate, especially across a huge range of values (as in our case), and accuracy of \\(\mathrm{erfc}\\) greatly affects the quality of the full approximation.

 It took me a while to find the approximation developed by [Takuya Ooura](http://www.kurims.kyoto-u.ac.jp/~ooura/gamerf.html).
 He provides an impressive implementation (written C) accurate to 16 decimal digits.
-That's actually too accurate (and too expensive) for our needs, but it's relatively easy to reduce the degree of the polynomial in order to obtain a single precision version.
+That's actually too accurate (and too expensive) for our needs, but it's relatively easy to reduce the degree of the polynomial in order to obtain a single-precision version.
 A great thing about his approximation is that it includes the \\(\exp(x^2)\\) factor, which means we can approximate the entire term of Equation 46 inside the square brackets.

 The implementation of Takuya Ooura is reproduced below (with minor changes).